osaukh/mobile_computing_lab/Final_Demo_and_Report.md

 * Please evaluate the course in TUG online.
 You can also share any suggestions how to improve the course per email.
 Thank you!
 We take your feedback seriously.

-* In winter semester Olga teachs two courses <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=257936">Fault-Tolerant Distributed Algorithms</a> (see a preliminary list of topics from the last year) and <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=259749">Embedded Machine Learning</a>.
+* In winter semester Olga teaches two courses <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=257936">Fault-Tolerant Distributed Algorithms</a> (see a preliminary list of topics from the last year) and <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=259749">Embedded Machine Learning</a>.
 If interested, Olga is more than happy to see you in the class!

 __Thank you for participating in MCL!__